spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed System.Runtime.CompilerServices.RuntimeFeature.IsSupported to correctly account for application compatibility quirk settings for the Portable PDB feature introduced in .NET Framework 4.7.1.
 [571206, mscorlib.dll, Bug, Build:3621]
 * Fixed the exception by parsing Japanese dates that have the year number exceeding the number of years in that date era.
 The behavior change will be noticed only if someone tries to parse a date containing some era and year while the year exceeds the last year in that era.
 [590659, mscorlib.dll, Bug, Build:3621]
 * By default, elevated processes will not read HKCU for managed COM activation information.
 [592187, clr.dll, Bug, Build:3621]
-* Fixed the serialization compatibility issue for CultureAwareComparer class [621387, mscorlib.dll , Bug, Build:3632]
+* Fixed the serialization compatibility issue for CultureAwareComparer class.
+[621387, mscorlib.dll , Bug, Build:3632]

 ## ClickOnce

 * Fixed Clickonce UI dialogs on high Dpi machines with scale set to more than 100% for both new and existing applications which scale upto 300%.
 In the scenario where user wants to see legacy images, there is an opt out switch "Switch.System.Windows.Forms.UseLegacyImages" that can be set to "true" in dfsvc.exe.config file.
 [389534, Microsoft.Build.Tasks.v4.0.dll, Bug, Build:3621]
 * Fixed Mage so it can properly update the identity of dependent assemblies in ClickOnce application manifests.
 [534286, Microsoft.Build.Tasks.v4.0.dll, Bug, Build:3621]
 * Fixed ClickOnce dialogs (Splash screen, Install progress dialog, Maintenance dialog and Update dialog) have accessibility issues as mentioned in this bug.
 Fix is for realigning control indices and setting accessible names where it was missing.
 [541886, Microsoft.Build.Tasks.v4.0.dll, Bug, Build:3621]
 * Fixed progress bar alignment from Right to Left in Splash Screen and Download progress dialog for ARA & HEB languages for ClickOnce UI.
 Fixed RTL layout in the ClickOnce dialogs.
 Individual controls are to be set in RTL layout as this property is not propagated.
-Set this property explicitly on progress bar control.[552893, Microsoft.Build.Tasks.v4.0.dll, Bug, Build:3621]
+Set this property explicitly on progress bar control.
+[552893, Microsoft.Build.Tasks.v4.0.dll, Bug, Build:3621]

 ## CLR

 * Fixed LoadFrom(String, Byte[], AssemblyHashAlgorithm) works with SHA2 algorithms.
 [229901, mscorlib.dll, Bug, Build:3621]
 * Reduced AsyncLocal memory overhead on value change.
 [470761, mscorlib.dll, Bug, Build:3621]
 * Improved spin-waits in several synchronization primitives to perform better on Intel Skylake and more recent microarchitectures.
 [495945, mscorlib.dll, Bug, Build:3621]
 * Fixed issues where incorrect values are sent to EventListeners.
 This includes incorrect activity ids on start and stop events and improper EventLevel values.
 [581072, mscorlib.dll, Bug, Build:3621]
 * Fixed a potential crash with concurrent calls to a new dynamic method.
 [581154, mscorlib.dll, Bug, Build:3621]
 * Fixed a possible deadlock when calling Dispose() on an EventSource.
 [597221, System.Core.dll, Bug, Build:3621]
 * The ‘shadowCopyVerifyByTimestamp’ setting is now configurable for individual appdomains, as opposed to being a process wide setting.
 This helps in situations where you may not be the host process, but want to configure a new appdomain that verifys timestamps when shadow copying.
 [565570, clr.dll, Bug, Build:3632]

 ## Networking